How to Connect SESSION REPLAY¶

 CDN¶

-Replace the original CDN URL https://static.guance.com/browser-sdk/v2/dataflux-rum.js
+Replace the original CDN address https://static.guance.com/browser-sdk/v2/dataflux-rum.js

 with https://static.guance.com/browser-sdk/v3/dataflux-rum.js